DaveSkender/Stock.Indicators/indicators/StochRsi/README.md

 ### Minimum history requirements

-You must supply at least `R+S` periods of `history`.
-Since this uses a smoothing technique in the underlying RSI value, we recommend you use at least 250 periods prior to the intended usage date for greater precision.
+You must supply at least `N` periods of `history`, where `N` is the greater of `R+S` and `R+100`.
+Since this uses a smoothing technique in the underlying RSI value, we recommend you use at least `10×R` periods prior to the intended usage date for better precision.

 ## Response